 Up until the 1950s and 1960s, champagne was drunk in saucer-shaped, so-called coupe glasses (above left).
 Shorter than a flute, the champagne coupe is 5 to 6 inches tall with a capacity of about 8 ounces.
 This style of champagne glass is rumored to have been modeled on the breast of Marie Antoinette and vintage crystal coupes are highly prized by antique glassware collectors.
 However, the large surface area of these glasses means that the champagne loses its fizz very rapidly and so the universal and iconic choice these days is one of many types of champagne flutes.

 The long, narrow bowl of a flute gives the more attractive visual effect of bubbles rising to the top – more bubbles create more texture sensations in the mouth, and the narrower cross-section minimizes the air-to-wine ratio enhancing the taste and bouquet.

 Crystal champagne flutes vary from 9 to 11 inches tall and a traditional 750ml champagne bottle will fill about five glasses.

 Quality of Champagne Toasting Flutes

-Many inexpensive flutes available online, including most Libbey patterns, are composed of ordinary soda-lime glass and made with a so-called “rolled” rim which, to the experienced eye, denotes low quality.
+Many inexpensive flutes available online, including most Libbey patterns, are made of ordinary soda-lime glass with a so-called “rolled” rim which, to the experienced eye, denotes low quality.
 The rounded rim is used for restaurant glasses because it resists chipping but it looks cheap and is not the kind of glass that you want to associate with your wedding.
-Inexpensive glasses will also contain small bubbles and internal flaws.
+Inexpensive glasses also has small bubbles and internal flaws.
 Finally, cheap flutes are made with soda-lime glass – the variety used for all common household glasses and barware.
 Soda-lime glass has a low refractive index (or “sparkle” factor) in comparison to top-of-the-line lead crystal glassware described below.